db-migrate/english-docs/Getting Started/the commands.md

     db-migrate create anothermigration --sql-file

+Creates a TypeScript migration with the name anothermigration in your configured migrations directory.

+    db-migrate create anothermigration --ts-file

 Creates a migration that loads sql file with the name anothermigration in your configured migrations directory.
 This is useful if your transitioning from not using migrations.
 Another way to get started with migrations, with an already